UPCOPY

 Preferrably on the command line and not in the ini file.

--1 + logfilename[[!;|]xx]: filename to create logging file(s).
+-1 + logfilename[[ !;|: ] xx]: filename to create logging file(s).

-this '!' '|' or ';' seperator can be any one of the three but only 1
+this '!' '|' ';' or ':' seperator can be any one of the four but only 1 is allowed.

 the [xx] syntax == any value below added together to get matrix of files